Skip to main content

 How Do I Make the Switch?

-You didn’t wake up an insurance expert this morning, and that’s okay!
-That’s why we’re here.
-You are now a more informed member of the business community who is ready to take the next step to protect that business.
-We’ll take it from here.
+You didn't wake up an insurance professional this morning, and that's okay!
+That's why we're here.
+You are now a more informed member of the business community who is ready to take the next step to consider coverage for that business.
+We'll take it from here.

 We've witnessed too many contractors not get their accident claims paid because they were improperly insured.

-Once you reach out to us, we’ll consider the type of contracting work you do so that you have a policy quote that resembles your specific trade.
+Once you reach out to us, we'll consider the type of contracting work you do so that you have a policy quote that addresses your specific trade.

-We’ll seamlessly move your vehicle from the personal insurance policy to the new commercial one, as we have with our existing trade clients throughout the years.
+We'll seamlessly help you explore moving your vehicle from the personal insurance policy to the new commercial one, as we have with our existing trade clients throughout the years.

-If you want to learn about another policy that will benefit you, read Proper Tool Insurance for Small Contractors.
+If you want to learn about another policy that may benefit you, read Proper Tool Insurance for Small Contractors.

-But if you’re ready to talk about your current auto policy, call 315-635-2095, and a Horan insurance specialist will gladly help.
+But if you’re ready to talk about your current auto policy, call 315-635-2095, and a licensed Horan insurance agent will gladly assist you.
 You can also click the Get a Quote button below.
 We’re looking forward to hearing from you.

 Daniel is an accomplished content creator.
 He has been working in publishing for almost two decades.
 Horan Companies hired Daniel as its content manager in November 2022.
 The agency entrusted its messaging to him.
 Since then, Daniel has written insurance articles, service pages, PDF guides, and more.
 All in an effort to educate CNY readers.
 He's helping them understand the world of insurance so they can make informed decisions.